nih-cfde/training-and-engagement/docs/Website-Style-Guide/7ReleasePlan.md

 - functional links (inter and intra) - check the automated broken links check for clean build, suggest intra links if applicable
 - accessible hyperlink text - meaningful text hyperlinked instead of default "click here"

-The reviewer checklist will be auto-generated as a comment on any open PR to `dev` branch.
-The list will appear in raw markdown format but will render as a checklist after the list is copied, pasted, and submitted as a comment.
-This will allow each reviewer to have an independent checklist that can be updated as the review progresses.

 ### Review Process